Feasible Force Set Shaping for a Payload-Carrying Platform Consisting of Tiltable Multiple UAVs Connected Via Passive Hinge Joints: OPTIMIZATION OF TILTING ANGLES

 To examine the hoverability of the platform, let us define a force set as follows. \begin{definition}[Hoverability force set (HFS)] A hoverability force set (HFS) is a set of forces that is attainable during the payload hovering.

 \end{definition} Since $\bm M_f$ and $\bm M_\tau$ depend on the tilt angle $\bm \gamma$, the HFS also depends on $\bm \gamma$.
 We can shape the HFS by controlling the joint tilt angles, as shown in Fig.~\ref{fig:hfs}.
 Note that $x$ and $y$ axes of the force plot are enlarged for better visibility.
-Then, the following theorem examines the hoverability of the platform. \begin{theorem}[Hoverability condition of the platform] The platform is hoverable if and only if the HFS includes the equilibrium force $\bm f_p^\text{eq}$. \end{theorem} \begin{proof} See Appendix A. \end{proof}
+Then, the following theorem examines the hoverability of the platform. \begin{theorem}[Hoverability condition of the platform] The platform is hoverable if and only if the HFS includes the equilibrium force $\bm f_p^\text{eq}$. \end{theorem} \begin{pf} The platform is hoverable if and only if it satisfies Lemma~\ref{lem:hoverability}.
+The statement of Theorem~\ref{thm:hove_platform} is equal to the condition Lemma~\ref{lem:hoverability}-1).
+Then, we have to check the condition Lemma~\ref{lem:hoverability}-2).
+Let $S_a$ and $C_a$ be aberrations of $\sin(a)$ and $\cos(a)$, respectively.
+From \eqref{eq:thrust_trans_a}, \eqref{eq:Fpi}, and \eqref{eq:Mrp} , matrix $[\bm M_{f}^\top~\bm M_{\tau}^\top]^\top$ can be rewritten as